-Assignment A: One essay on 'An Inspector Calls' or 'A View from the Bridge'.
+Assignment A: One essay on 'An Inspector Calls'.

 Assignment B: One essay on 'Romeo and Juliet'.

 Up to two hours per week.

 Usually candidates are automatically entered for both English Language and English Literature IGCSE.
 This leads to the award of two full GCSEs.
 However, if appropriate for the individual pupil, they will be entered for English Language only which is one full GCSE.